mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 1. Reserve the name of your organization with the Secretary of State
 1. Check for trademarks on your organization name
 1. Get an EIN from the IRS
-1. Get Official with the Secretary of State of California
+1. Get official with the Secretary of State of California
     1. Write Bylaws
     1. Write Articles of Incorporation
     1. Write Conflict of Interest and Ethics Policy
     1. Hold a meeting creating directors (and having them resign as incorporators, if necessary)
     1. Hold a meeting to ratify and adopt everything above
-1. File Statement of Information with Secretary of State (90 days since creation of your EIN)
+1. File Statement of Information with Secretary of State
 1. Register with the California Attorney General's registry of charitable trusts
 1. Get Federal recognition as a 501(c)(3)
     1. IRS-1023